Inklingo

 firma

-Use 'firma' for a commercial organization, often implying a professional service firm like a law or accounting firm.
+Use 'firma' to refer to a commercial organization, often one that provides professional services like law or accounting.

 A tall, modern, stylized skyscraper representing a large corporate business, set against a bright blue sky.